canonical/launchpad-manual/docs/user/how-to/source-package-recipe.rst

 ----------

-The recipe is a simple description of what steps are needed to construct a package from your various Bazaar or Git branches.
+The recipe is a simple description of what steps are needed to construct a package from your various Git branches.
 It specifies:

 -  which branch to use: such as the project's trunk branch or an experimental branch
--  where to find the packaging information: e.g. an Ubuntu source package branch or some other Bazaar or Git branch
+-  where to find the packaging information: e.g. an Ubuntu source package branch or some other Git branch
 -  which version to give the package: this is important to allow users to upgrade to the stable version once it is released in their distro
 -  what to modify to make the source build properly.